himavarshini/learning/cpp/README.md

     std::cout << p.getP() << std::endl;
 }
 ```

+if you see in the above example, unlike the structure declaration as `struct cls p`, we only did `cls p` and is fine by the compiler (the class name `class` before cls is optional when declaring).

 Alteratively, the variable `p` with in the class can be assigned a value this way as well.
 But you need to compile with `-std=c++11`.